andrewbaxter/good-ormning/readme.md

 }
 ```

+### Methods

+The `Expr::Call` variant allows you to create method call expressions.
+You must provide in `compute_type` a helper method to type-check the arguments and determine the type of the evaluation of the call.

+The first parameter is the evaluation context, which contains `errs` for reporting errors.
+The second is a path from the evaluation tree root up to the call, for identifying where in a query expression errors occur.
+The third argument is a vec of arguments passed to the call.
+Each argument can be a single type or a record consisting of multiple types (like in `()` in `where (x, y, z) < (b.x, b.y, b.z)`).
+If there are no errors, this must return `Some(...)`.

+Error handling is lazy during expression checking - even if an error occurs, processing can continue (and identify more errors before aborting).
+All errors are fatal, they just don't cause an abort immediately.

+If there are errors, record the errors in `ctx.errs.err(path.add(format!("Argument 0")), format!("Error"))`.
+If evaluation within the call cannot continue, return `None`, otherwise continue.

 ### Parameters and return types

 Parameters with the same name are deduplicated - if you define a query with multiple parameters of the same name but different types you'll get an error.